Feynman-Kac formula and asymptotic behavior of the minimal energy for the relativistic Nelson model in two spatial

 \item[{\rm(iii)}] There exists a universal constant $c>0$ such that

 for all $\alpha>1$, $p>0$ and $t\ge0$. \end{enumerate} \end{lem}

 \begin{proof} We split the proof into four steps.

-{\em Step~1: Bounds on $h_{\sigma,\UV}$.} Since $U_s^+[X_{j,\bullet}]$ is, pointwise on $\Omega$, given by a Bochner-Lebesgue integral in $L^2(\RR^2)$, we can insert the definitions \cref{def:UtN,def:Ucutoff} and switch the order between integration and taking the scalar products in the formula for $h_{\sigma,\UV}$.
+{\em Step~1: Bounds on $h_{\sigma,\UV}$.} Since $U_s^+[X_{j,\bullet}]$ is, pointwise on $\Omega$, given by a Bochner-Lebesgue integral in $L^2(\RR^2)$, we can insert the definitions \cref{def:UtN,def:Ucutoff} into the formula for $h_{\sigma,\UV}$ and switch the order of integration and taking scalar products.
 Applying Fubini's theorem afterwards we thus get